-I, Andrew Sharp , certify that I have read, and that I am in compliance with, the Anti-Corruption Policy (the "Policy") of Lucid Group, I Inc. (together with its subsidiaries, the "Company").
-Neither I nor, to my knowledge, any of my direct or indirect rep ports nor any Company contractor or business partner with which I or they work has offered, provided, solicited, or accepted a bribe, kickback, or other improper payment/benefit or has otherwise taken any actions on behalf of the Company that would result in a violation of (i) the Policy, the Code of Business oyee Handbook, and other policies or procedures of the Company that have been oreign Corrupt Practices Act of 1977, as amended; or (iii) any other anti-corruption or other law or regulation such as s the UK Bribery Act 2010.
-I will notify the Company's Compliance Officer if, at any time, I learn of or suspect sucl n violation.
+I, Andrew Sharp, certify that I have read, and that I am in compliance with, the Anti-Corruption Policy (the "Policy") of Lucid Group, Inc. (together with its subsidiaries, the "Company").
+Neither I nor, to my knowledge, any of my direct or indirect reports nor any Company contractor or business partner with which I or they work has offered, provided, solicited, or accepted a bribe, kickback, or other improper payment/benefit or has otherwise taken any actions on behalf of the Company that would result in a violation of (i) the Policy, the Code of Business Conduct and Ethics, the Employee Handbook, and other policies or procedures of the Company that have been provided to me; (ii) the U.S. Foreign Corrupt Practices Act of 1977, as amended; or (iii) any other anti-corruption or other law or regulation such as the UK Bribery Act 2010.
+I will notify the Company's Compliance Officer if, at any time, I learn of or suspect such violation.